lacoseismic/nshmp-haz/etc/examples/README.md

 # Examples

-These examples are designed to be executed locally while following the READMEs on GitLub.
+These examples are designed to be executed locally while following the READMEs on GitLab.
 All examples avoid a lengthy call to Java and the `HazardCalc` program by using the following system alias: